 In [KBD93], the resolution of PCTR is done from the specification SST.
 In our improved approach, the resolution is done from the transformed specification TSST.
 Therefore, condition (4) with the old approach is more restricting than here.
-In fact, a condition of existence from SST can be constituted by several conditions of existence from TSST, and it is respected if all those conditions are respected.
-An example is given on figure 12.
+In fact, a condition C of existence from SST can be a conjunction of several conditions of existence from TSST, and then C is respected if all those conditions are respected.
+An example is given on Figure 12.